 I recommend that you spend some time online searching for photos that you like on Pinterest and Instagram.
-Search terms like, "Vermont Engagement Sessions" or "Engagement Session Ideas" or "New England Engagement Photos."
+Search terms like, "Charleston Engagement Sessions" "Engagement Session Ideas" or "New England Engagement Photos."
 These search terms will bring up a lot of photos that will help you to start thinking about the mood that you want for your photos.
 I would recommend making a Pinterest board.
 I would love to see what you are feeling as far as your preferences and style.
 Of course, please go to my website and picked photos from my past engagement sessions to let me know your favorites.
 I'm looking for your style and preference.
 I don't look at your Pinterest pinboard and is a shot list, but more as an inspiration board.
 Send the link to your board if you make one.

 It depends on what you are thinking!
 Some props photograph very well.
 Other props that might be a good idea on paper might not work out.
 Here's a short list of accessories that my couples have used in the past.
 Engaged Banner.
-Dog Engagement Sign, Bride Mug, Engaged Balloon, Custom Engagement Sign, Personalized Engagement Kite, Engagement Champagne Flutes, Engagement Date Sign, Engagement Sparklers.
+Dog Engagement Sign, Bride Mug, Engaged Balloons, Custom Engagement Sign, Personalized Engagement Kite, Engagement Champagne Flutes, Engagement Date Sign, Engagement Sparklers.
 If you do decide to use props, we will use them at the beginning of the photo shoot.
 If they are getting in the way, we can always put them back in the car.

-I love photographing or antique cars.
+I love photographing antique cars.
 I think they look really awesome and engagement session photos.
 If you have an antique car, I say go for it!

 I am all about publishing your engagement session.
 My clients love it when they are published.
 I will say though that it is a competitive market.
 Even though there are a ton of wedding blogs out there,

 it is very competitive to get into the good ones.
-My favorite wedding blogs are Style Me Pretty, The Knot, Green Wedding Shoes and One Hundred Layer Cake.
-These wedding blogs get hundreds of submissions every day so it's very important to plan ahead if you want to try to get your wedding If engagement session published.
+My favorite wedding blogs are Style Me Pretty, The Knot, Green Wedding Shoes, and One Hundred Layer Cake.
+These wedding blogs get hundreds of submissions every day so it's very important to plan ahead if you want to try to get your wedding or engagement session published.
 Basically, you need to step it up.
 Wedding blogs love to see people dressed impeccably and they love it if you use props.
 Stylized engagement shoots are definitely most likely to get published.
 If you're interested in learning more about getting published, just let me know.
 It's good to know that this is something that you're interested in as we are working through our initial plans for the session.

 If you desire to have your engagement session published in a wedding blog, it will be good for us to make some advance plans.
 You will need to spend a little more money preparing for the session.
 Rent or buy some new clothes, and purchase or borrow some props.
 It is worth it and instantly increases the perceived value of the photographs.
 We would need to make a session plan.
 Maybe even outline or storyboard the session.
 We will want to photograph in a location that is editorial quality, which means a place that a magazine would choose to photograph!
 It would be smart to increase the number of hours that we shoot.
 Usually, an engagement session takes about 1 to 2 hours.
 An engagement session, with the goal of publication, might take 3-4 hours as we will need to photograph you in multiple outfits and make use of the props that you bring, I would highly recommend that you hire a professional hair and makeup team for the session.
-We want to put the "styled" into styled engagement session.
+We want to put the "styled" into a styled engagement session.
 These are all things that will help to improve the odds of being selected for a feature in your favorite wedding blog or magazine.
 Themed engagement sessions are very popular in wedding magazines.